-These results have two important First, the catch-and-release implications. regulations did increase trout abundance, but only modestly.
-Estimates of the total abundance of all brown trout increased 17% in the Chase-to-Highbanks section and decreased 24% and 42% in the Highbanks-to-Smith and Ranch-to-Eamons sections, respectively (Table 1).
-Assuming brown trout numbers would have decreased the same amount in the treated section as the control sections had it not been for the opposing effect of the regulations, then the regulations caused total brown trout numbers to increase 41% (17% + 24%)59% from to (17% + 42%).However, the disappointing aspect of these findings was the relatively minor effect the regulations had on the numbers of brown trout larger than 12 in
+These results have two important implications.
+First, the catch-and-release regulations did increase trout abundance, but only modestly.
+Estimates of the total abundance of all brown trout increased 17% in the Chase-to-Highbanks section and decreased 24% and 42% in the Highbanks-to-Ranch-to-Eamons Smith and sections, respectively (Table 1).
+Assuming brown trout numbers would have decreased the same amount in the treated section as the control sections had it not been for the opposing effect of the regulations, then the regulations caused total brown trout numbers to increase 41% (17% + 24%)bv from to 59% (17% + 42%).However, the most disappointing aspect of these findings was the relatively minor effect the regulations had on the numbers of brown trout larger than 12 in